Greetings mate and Welcome aboard!

 It’s come down in price so hard because it’s NOT good and wasn’t even close to being worth $900+.

-If you’re looking for a good alternative in the general price bracket of $300-500 I would go with something like an Edition XS as it’s vastly superior in every way.
+If you’re looking for a good alternative in the general price bracket of $300-500 I would go with something like an Edition XS or Ananda as both are vastly superior in every way.

 Focal Elear